 39. What’s the worst piece of advice you’ve ever been given?

-40. If you had to eat a crayon, what color would you choose?Try collaboration software from Asana
+40. If you had to eat a crayon, what color would you choose?Improve team collaboration with Asana

 Want to make sure you’ve covered your bases?
 Try some tried-and-true icebreaker questions.